bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

-Using a sample sheet that maps BAM files to sample names or identifiers is an alternative and arguably better solution and Nextflow has a built-in function for reading the rows from a CSV file into a channel.
+Using a sample sheet that maps BAM files to sample names or identifiers is an alternative and arguably better solution and Nextflow has a built-in function for reading the rows from a CSV file into a channel that can be used for this purpose.

 Instead of taking the prefix of the BAM file we'll use an ID from a CSV file that contains two columns: `id` and `bam`.

-Create a sample sheet CSV file named `sample_sheet.csv` with the following
+We'll create a sample sheet CSV file named `sample_sheet.csv` with the following
 contents:

 ```